maiziezhoulab/embSV/README.md

 # DipPAV

 DipPAV is a long-reads based, haplotype-resolved assembly-based structural variant detection tool.
-It employs the power of natural language processing to assist partitioning reads for halotype-specific assembly.
+It employs the power of natural language processing to assist partitioning reads for haplotype-specific assembly.